 Chaplains have an ongoing role of listening, educating, and bringing people together for dialogue, socialising, worship and learning.
 They can also be called upon for advice on religious issues, including what contributes to good relations between religions and between those who do not hold such a faith, and on specific matters which arise on campus.

 The Variety of Roles

-What all universities share is a requirement by the Prevent duty guidance that their students are provided with sufficient pastoral and chaplaincy support.
+What all higher education providers share is a requirement by the Prevent duty guidance that their students are provided with sufficient pastoral and chaplaincy support.
 As part of this requirement, institutions are required to have clear and widely available policies on the use of prayer rooms and other faith-related facilities: such policies should include arrangement for managing these facilities such as through an oversight committee, and for dealing with issues that may arise through use of those facilities.

-There are also a number of membership organisations that may be of relevance to chaplains as an opportunity to network with peers.
+There are also a number of membership organisations that may be relevant to chaplains as an opportunity to network with peers.
 Some of such organisations may also discuss developments in Prevent and counter-extremism legislation with their members:

 - Conference of Catholic Chaplains in Higher Education